A quick note to readers

 Stop kidding yourself

-You walk around when you have nothing better to do, grasping your cameras, choosing funny angles and occasionally jamming the lens in people’s faces because you believe it gives you some form of edge.
+You walk around when you have nothing better to do, grasping your cameras, choosing funny angles and occasionally jamming the lens in people’s faces because you believe it gives you some form of an edge.

 You are a sheep